PPYYQQ/Computer-Vision-24Fall-Course-Project/README.md

 ## Exploring Deep Image Prior for Image Restoration: A  Comprehensive Study and Extension

-This repostory contains the replication of the 2018 CVPR paper: "Deep Image Prior" and our innovation based on the paper.
+This repository contains the replication of the 2018 CVPR paper: "Deep Image Prior" and our innovation based on the paper.

 ### 1. Installation
 1. list of libraries to be installed: